These instructions are based on a tutorial written by MikroTik. You can find the original article here.

 /ip ipsec policy add dst-address=0.0.0.0/0 group=NordVPN proposal=NordVPN src-address=0.0.0.0/0 template=yes

-- Create a new mode config entry with responder=no that will request configuration parameters from the server:
+- Create a new “mode config” entry with “responder=no” (no quotation marks) that will request configuration parameters from the server:

 /ip ipsec mode-config